boyciee/Hello-World/README.md

 # Hello-World
-This  repository is for practising the GitHub Flow
+This  repository is for practising the GitHub Flow.
 My name is Boycie Zozo,I'm a intermediate front-end web developer.